aws-samples/aws-lex-v2-cfn-cr/README.md

       Existing Lex V2 Custom Resource Stack Name.
 This is used to import the Lambda function and IAM role provisioned by the Custom Resource stack
     Type: String
-    # If you deployed via the SAR Console and used the defaults, your repo
+    # If you deployed via the SAR Console and used the defaults, your stack
     # will be named serverlessrepo-lex-v2-cfn-cr.
 If you deployed manually,
     # make it match the name of your Custom Resource stack
     Default: serverlessrepo-lex-v2-cfn-cr

 Resources:
-  # LexBot resource contains bot definition including locales, slot types,
+  # LexBot resource contains the bot definition and subresources including:
+  # locales, slot types, intents and slots.
+These subresources use custom
+  # attributes with a name prefix: CR.<subresource name>
-  # intents and slots.
-This is deployed to the DRAFT version of the bot
+  # The changes are done to the DRAFT version of the bot.
-  # and all locales are built
+  # All locales are automatically built
   LexBot:
     Type: Custom::LexBot
     Properties: